Network Working Group R. Raymond

 of the extensions available, or what SDP will be produced, or what

 handle everything generated by the browser for any use case beyond

 basic call, answer and hang-up.
 This is a heavy burden to place on a

 concepts as expressed in SDP, and is a challenge even for those who

 Effective APIs are meant to be contracts between a producer and

-consumer, whereas this SDP methodology offers little in the form of
+consumer, this SDP methodology offer little in the form of any such

 developers must learn SDP to use RTC's available features and build

 Raymond, et al. Expires December 28, 2013 [Page 9]

 The choice must be made that SDP may be modified or not.
 If